-However, with Whole Life insurance’s guaranteed annual cash value growth, it provides a more stable way to manage your finances in a world that does not always offer that stability.
+However, with the guaranteed annual cash value savings portion growth, it provides a more stable way to manage your finances in a world that does not always offer that stability.

-When you utilize your Whole life insurance as an infinite banking system, you automatically improve your cash flow and liquidity.
+When you utilize your insurance, you automatically improve your cash flow and liquidity.

-Whole Life insurance is an extremely liquid asset compared to other assets such as real estate, stocks, bonds, or other investment plans such as your 401(k) or IRA.
+Whole life is an extremely liquid asset compared to other assets such as real estate, stocks, bonds, or other investment plans such as your 401(k) or IRA.

-The other benefit to your cash flow is that you don’t need to go through the paperwork of getting a loan from a traditional bank.
+The other benefit to your cash flow is that you don’t need to go through the paperwork of getting a loan from traditional banks.

-The benefit of accessing it through a loan is, it does not disturb the compound interest in the policy which is an important distinction from taking a withdrawal
+The benefit of accessing it through a policy loan is it does not disturb the compound interest in the policy, which is an important distinction from making a withdrawal.

 Make sure to check with your whole life insurance agent to see what makes sense for your specific situation.

-Because whole life insurance is liquid, it serves as a valuable part of your financial foundation, acting as your emergency savings if you will.
+Because a whole life insurance policy is liquid, it serves as a valuable part of your financial foundation, acting as your emergency savings, if you will.

 You can even use your insurance policy to pay yourself an income for any reason needed.

-An example of how an infinite banking system through your whole life insurance policy can be used can be seen here:
+An example of how an infinite banking concept through your whole life insurance policies can be used can be seen here:

 If you had a $20,000 car with 100% equity (i.e. you owed zero), most people would tell you, “you are debt free”